foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 # Project Configuration

 ## Cast
+### Defining profiles in Scarb.toml

 To be able to work with the network, you need to supply cast with a few parameters - namely the network name, rpc node url and an account name that should be used to interact with it.
-This can be done by either cupplying cast with those parameters directly [see more detailed CLI description](../reference/cast/index.html) or you can put them into Scarb.toml file:
+This can be done by either supplying cast with those parameters directly [see more detailed CLI description](../reference/cast/index.html) or you can put them into Scarb.toml file:

 ```toml